Open Positions

 Students who would like to write their thesis with us are of course very welcome.

-In general, there are many smaller and larger projects that can be worked on within the framework of the construction of the new attosecond laboratory and the time-resolved photoemission electron microscope.
-Previous experience is not necessary; however, an interest in learning new things and actively tackling challenges is certainly advantageous.
-From femtosecond laser systems to vacuum systems, from attosecond pulses in the ultraviolet to electron microscopy, a wide variety of techniques can be tried out and used to investigate charge transfer processes in nanostructures.
-We work closely with other physics groups and use the attosecond laboratory of the UNO and ULTRA groups until our own laboratory is fully functional.
+There are many smaller and larger projects that can be carried out in our attosecond laboratory in room W2 0-025 with the shortest laser pulses and our own electron microscope.
+Previous experience is not necessary, but an interest in learning new things and mastering somewhat more complex measurement setups is certainly beneficial.
+From femtosecond laser systems to vacuum systems, from attosecond pulses in the ultraviolet to time-resolved electron microscopy on nanostructures, a wide variety of techniques can be tried out.

-Photoemission electron microscopy is somewhat different from conventional microscopy techniques.
-In this case, the sample is also the electron source, in that electrons are triggered from it - by illumination with light.
-These trigger sites are imaged in the microscope with high spatial resolution.
-At the same time, the time of flight of the electrons is recorded so that their kinetic energy spectrum can also be measured.
-This allows detailed insights into the charge carrier dynamics near the surface of a nanostructure.
+The trigger locations of the electrons are imaged in the microscope with high spatial resolution.
+At the same time, the time of flight of the electrons is recorded, so that their kinetic energy spectrum is also measured.
+This allows us to gain detailed insights into the charge carrier dynamics near the surface of a nanostructure after optical excitation.

 And what happens next?